 I am a music producer, editor, arranger, mixer, composer, beatmaker, the list goes on...
 I am in front of a computer with pieces I've been given and meticulously craft, what I hope to be, my next best production.
 Acapellas, fragmented ideas, or a full composition - I carefully guide and direct it.

-I regularly compose, mix and arrange tracks for UMG and several shows on E!, MTV and Oxygen.
+I regularly compose, mix and arrange tracks for several shows on E!, MTV and Oxygen.
 If I have any "claim to fame", it's composing the main title for the Keeping Up With The Kardashians spin off, Dash Dolls.

 I am very active in the writing circuit in Nashville having composed and mixed for writers and artists under Warner/Chappell, Kobalt, Sony/BMG, Rocnation and Peer.